tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_pages.md

 If you have a lot of HTML, as long as the top and bottom tags of the HTML are flush left in a Markdown file, all the tags inside those bookend HTML tags will render as HTML, regardless of their indentation.
 (This can be especially useful for tables.)

-## Where to save pages

-You can store your pages in any folder structures you want, with any level of folder nesting.
-The site output will pull all of those pages out of their folders and put them into the root directory.
-Check out the \_site folder, which is where Jekyll is generated, to see the difference between your project's structure and the resulting site output.

-The listing of all pages in the root directory is what allows the relative linking and offline viewing of the site to work.

 ## Page names